lisp-mirror/tinmop/README.txt

   • tree structure of messages;
   • subscriptions of hashtag;
   • encrypted direct message (but see 11);
-  • no mentions notification, no knowlege of when or who favourited your status;
+  • no mentions notification, no knowledge of when or who favourited your status;
   • No blocking or muting, the client can be configured to ignore a list of accounts.